Gary Vaynerchuk once wrote about creating 64 pieces of content in a day.

 Are you actively creating videos on YouTube?
 Open a blog and create a blog post on it.
 Ask your subscribers to check out your blog posts.

-Are you active on Instagram?
-Find how you can use the same content on Twitter and Pinterest.
+Are you active on Instagram or on Facebook?
+Schedule Facebook Posts in advance & find how you can use the same content on Twitter and Pinterest.

 Thanks for reading!